sybilhoangRG/support.balsamiq.com/content/tutorials/mobileapplication.md

 This screen is similar to the Accounts screen, but does even more with the iPhone menu control.

-Because it is so similar, instead of creating a new mockup from scratch, we can use the "New Clone of Current Mockup" command (_shortcut: CTRL/CMD + SHIFT + N_) to clone the Accounts mockup and work off of it.
+Because it is so similar, instead of creating a new wireframe from scratch, we can use the "New Clone of Current Wireframe" command (_shortcut: CTRL/CMD + SHIFT + N_) to clone the Accounts wireframe and work off of it.

-Rather than adding controls to the mockup first, we start by removing some controls from the middle of the Accounts screen and renaming the **Label** to "Transactions".
+Rather than adding controls to the wireframe first, we start by removing some controls from the middle of the Accounts screen and renaming the **Label** to "Transactions".

 For the transactions list we want the first item to show as greyed-out, since it is a pending transaction (designated as "processing").
 We also want the transaction date and vendor to be on separate lines.
 Like this: